dodogeny/bastion-maven-plugin-community/README.md

 ### 🛒 How to Upgrade

-> **⚠️ NOT YET AVAILABLE**: The Enterprise Edition is currently in development.
-Enterprise features and licensing are not yet available for purchase.
+> **📋 Enterprise Edition Status**: The Enterprise Edition is currently in active development.
+Advanced features and commercial licensing will be made available once development and testing phases are complete.

 #### Step 1: Purchase Enterprise License (Coming Soon)